nbbaier/alchemy/alchemy-web/docs/providers/cloudflare/worker.md

 ---
-title: Cloudflare Workers in Alchemy
+title: Managing Cloudflare Workers with Alchemy
-description: Deploy serverless functions to Cloudflare's global network.
-Learn how to configure Workers with bindings, assets, CRON triggers, and custom domains.
+description: Learn how to deploy, configure, and manage Cloudflare Workers using Alchemy for serverless functions at the edge.
 ---

 # Worker